guigolab/grape-nf/ihec-setup.md

-# IHEC RNA-Seq pipleine
+# IHEC RNA-Seq pipeline

 The pipeline developed by [Guigo Lab](https://github.com/guigolab/grape-nf) has been adopted for the IHEC integrative analysis.
-This document describes setting up and testing the pipeline to run on a single machine (or submitted as a batch job to run on a single compute node of a HPC cluster environement).
+This document describes setting up and testing the pipeline to run on a single machine (or submitted as a batch job to run on a single compute node of a HPC cluster environment).
 To run the IHEC pipeline at scale on a HPC cluster environment taking advantage of a job scheduler please check [Nextflow documentation](https://www.nextflow.io/docs/latest/basic.html#execution-abstraction) or contact the pipeline developer.

 ## Setting up and running IHEC RNA-Seq pipeline